 Grant name: Friends of Fulbright Finland Alumni Enrichment Award

-Eligibility: American Alumni of the Finnish Fulbright Program who have completed their original grant period at least one year prior to the annual open competition announcement.
-Please note that also Fulbright Finland Foundation alumni of the Fulbright Specialist and Fulbright Finland Inter-Country Travel Grant Programs are eligible to apply for this grant.
-American alumni living outside Europe are given priority.
+Eligibility: U.S. Alumni of the Fulbright Finland Foundation who have completed their original grant period at least one year before the annual open competition announcement.
+Please note that also Foundation's alumni of the Fulbright Specialist and Fulbright Finland Inter-Country Travel Grant Programs are eligible to apply for this grant.
+U.S. alumni living outside Europe are given priority.

-The following application documents must be submitted to the Award coordinator by the application deadline (October 23, 2022):
+The following application documents must be submitted through this form by the application deadline of October 30, 2023:

 Please request the following letters to be submitted directly by the letter writers here by the application deadline: